Event Date - Saturday, May 9, 2026

 Students will be able to enjoy all of the included activities while at Camp Cho-Yeh: Treehouse, Jumping Pillow, Cho-Dome (covered basketball arena), 9 Square in the Air, Gaga Ball, Sand Volleyball, Sports Fields (perfect for soccer, football and more), Disc Golf, Foosball, Cornhole, Carpetball, Ping Pong, Low Zip Lines, Speed Sleds and more!

 In addition, we have purchased an add-on package that give us exclusive access to additional activities.
-Those include High Ropes Adventure Course, Archery Tag, Zip Lines, Climbing Tower, Crate Stacking and Cargo Nets, Lake Activities and the Pool.
-Please note that all students will be required to wear a life vest when participating in all lake activities.
+Those include High Ropes Adventure Course, Archery Tag, Zip Lines, Climbing Tower, Crate Stacking and Cargo Nets, and the Pool.
+Learn more about those activities by clicking here.

 What are we eating for lunch?

-Camp Cho-Yeh offers a unique menu each day of the year.
-This year we are doing cheeseburgers.
+Camp Cho-Yeh offers a unique menu each day of the year (meal to be determined).
 In addition to the main menu item, Camp Cho-Yeh offers a full salad bar and deli bar where you can make your own salad or sandwich.

 How does lunch work?

-Students will sit eight to a table and will be served "family style".
-One person per table will retrieve a tray of food for the table (8 serving sizes).
-Students will then build their own plates.
-Students are expected to clean their own tables after eating - this includes putting dishes up in the correct location, and cleaning any spills/food/wrappers on or underneath the tables.
+Lunch will operate much like the school cafeteria lines.
+When finished eating, students are expected to clean their own tables - this includes putting dishes up in the correct location, and cleaning any spills/food/wrappers on or underneath the tables.

 When do we eat?